ccheshirecat/volant/README.md

 Volant turns microVMs into a first-class runtime surface.
 The project ships a control plane, CLI/TUI, and agent that speak a common plugin manifest so teams can run secure, stateful workloads without stitching together networking, scheduling, and lifecycle plumbing themselves.

 Runtime-specific behavior lives in signed manifests and their associated artifacts.
-The core engine stays lean while plugin authors ship the kernels/initramfs overlays, agents, and action handlers that describe a runtime.
+The core engine stays lean while plugin authors ship the kernels/initramfs overlays and workload processes their runtime requires.
 Operators decide which manifests to install and must reference one whenever a VM is created.

 ---